-Products requiring marketers to pay higher costs that are affected by geographic area in which a product is sold may result in adjustments to compensate for the higher expense.
-The most likely cause for charging a different price rests with the cost of transporting a product from the supplier’s distribution location to the buyer’s place of business.
-If the supplier is incurring all costs for shipping then they may charge a higher price for products in order to cover the extra transportation costs.
-For instance, shipping products by air to Hawaii may cost a Los Angeles, California manufacturer a much higher transportation cost than a shipment made to San Diego.
+The sale of some products may require marketers pay higher costs due to the geographic area in which a product is sold.
+This may lead the marketer to adjust the price to compensate for the higher expense.
+The most likely cause for charging a different price rests with the cost of transporting a product from the supplier’s distribution location to the buyer’s location.
+If the supplier is incurring all costs for shipping, then they may charge a higher price for products in order to cover the extra transportation expense.

-Transportation expense is not the only cost that may raise a product’s price.
-Special taxes or tariffs may be imposed on certain products by local, regional or international governments which a seller passes along in the form of higher prices.
+Transportation expense is not the only geographic-related cost that may raise a product’s price.
+As in the Pricing Decisions Tutorial, special taxes or tariffs may be imposed on certain products by local, regional or international governments, which a seller may pass along in the form of higher prices.